Banakin/SteamAuth/README.md

 # SteamAuth

-**SteamAuth** is a MediaWiki extension that uses [PlugableAuth](https://www.mediawiki.org/wiki/Extension:PluggableAuth).
+**SteamAuth** is a MediaWiki extension that allows users to sign in with Steam.
+The plugin uses [PlugableAuth](https://www.mediawiki.org/wiki/Extension:PluggableAuth).

 As of version 1.0, the extension is designed to be used as the only form of authentication for your wiki.

 ## Installation
 ⚠ **NOTE** This extension requires [PlugableAuth](https://www.mediawiki.org/wiki/Extension:PluggableAuth) to be installed first.

-- Download and place the file(s) in a directory called `SteamAuth` in your `extensions/` folder.
+- [Download](https://github.com/Banakin/SteamAuth/releases/) and place the file(s) in a directory called `SteamAuth` in your `extensions/` folder.
 - Add the following code at the bottom of your [LocalSettings.php](https://www.mediawiki.org/wiki/Manual:LocalSettings.php):
   ```php
   wfLoadExtension( 'SteamAuth' );